mikadosoftware/devmanual/docs/chapters/manual/UIDesign.rst

+:manual
 =====================
 User Interface Design
 =====================

 .. epigraph:: Start with the User Need

 User Interface Design, at least at the levels of "I want my small Enterprise App to be useful", is pretty simple.